FabianaCampanari/Top-Trumps/README.md

 > Commands:

-- for ( ) { } - JS command for list repetition.
+- for ()- JS command for list repetition.

-✨Command (while) executes only while the condition is true.
+while () executes only while the condition is true.

 ✨Logic Structure (while) is the condition used in place of "if" as a determinant that if the code sequence is false the (while) will not be executed.